Roger Rabbit's Car Toon Spin: History

 This ride grew out of, really, Disney technology.
 Even though we wanted to do something new and cutting edge, we didn't want to reinvent the wheel.
 So this is really a hybrid of existing technologies in the park.
 We physically went to one of our existing dark rides which is a ride vehicle that runs along on a bus bar and we looked at the teacups which are on a little post that spins around.
 We took a teacup one night off the teacup ride, put it on Pinocchio and went through the ride to see how these two technologies would work together, and it was a marriage made in heaven.
 Actually, made in Disneyland.

 According to former Imagineer Jim Shull, The Little Mermaid (1989) was a candidate under consideration to receive a new attraction in Mickey's Toontown while it was initially being developed.
-Imagineers changed course to a ride based on The Many Adventures of Winnie the Pooh for Mickey's Toontown and got a decent way through its development.
+Imagineers changed course to a ride based on Winnie the Pooh for Mickey's Toontown and got a decent way through its development.
 The ride would have had guests in spinning honey pots, but then-CEO Michael Eisner came in and asked Imagineers to switch gears and make an attraction inspired by Who Framed Roger Rabbit.

 In September 2021, it was announced that Walt Disney Imagineering would update the ride in Disneyland to include a new plot element of Jessica Rabbit in the role of a detective who is determined to stop a crime wave in Toontown.
 The update debuted in December 2021.

+After a refurbishment in 2026, the ride at Disneyland was updated so that the vehicles spin automatically, with riders no longer in control of the spinning.
+A Disneyland official stated that the change means that they can "offer lap sitting for younger guests" and that the update is part of an effort to "mitigate downtime on the attraction".